brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 It's counter-intuitive, but the *way* you think about things and your verbal and body language are not just a *reflection* of your emotions, but an active cause of those emotions.
-It's a two way street.
+It's a two-way street.

 By choosing to focus on the things you love, you aren't just *pretending* to be happy, you really are happy.
 My grandpa's happy